BarryCarlyon/twitch_misc/channel_points/README.md

 - interactive_basic_create.js - using readline ask some questions and create a basic reward
 - fetch_and_dump_rewards.js - will fetch the "manageable" rewards for this ClientID for the authenticating user and store them in a json in the `jsons` folder
 - fetch_and_nail.js - will fetch the "manageable" rewards and delete them all
+- fetch_and_toggle.js - will ask to enable or disable all rewards on the channel, the ClientID owns.

 ## Reference Documentation